2016 Agriculture and Ranching Implementation Plan

 To view adopted plans, please click here.

-Community Planning – The community planners work on a variety of activities and issues, including the interpretation and implementation of the Sustainable Growth Management Plan, evolving the Community Planning program, and coordinating the Public Participation process to establish the community organization and public notification options.
-Planning staff also offers expertise related to environmental and natural resource planning, historic and cultural resource/preservation planning, food systems planning, and acequias and land use related issues.
+Community Planning – The community planners work on a variety of activities and issues including community planning, public participation through the establishment and coordination of Community Organizations (COs) and Registered Organizations (ROs).
+Planning staff also coordinate with communities and organizations in the implementation of the Agriculture and Ranching Implementation Plan.
+Planning staff also offers expertise related to environmental and natural resource planning, historic and cultural resource/preservation planning, food systems planning and land use related issues.

-Affordable Housing Program – The affordable housing staff is involved in producing, enforcing and recommending changes related to the ordinances and regulations for the Affordable Housing Program.
-The mission of the Affordable Housing Program is to provide increased affordable housing opportunities to workforce families living within the northern and central area of the County.
+Affordable Housing Program – The mission of the Affordable Housing Program is to provide increased affordable housing opportunities to workforce families living within the northern and central area of the County.
+The affordable housing staff coordinates programs for down payment assistance and provides assistance to low income households through the Happy Roofs program.

-Open Space and Trails Planning – The open space and trails planner performs long range planning, development review and project development for the Open Space and Trails Program and serves as liaison to the County Open Lands, Trails and Parks Advisory Committee (COLTPAC).
+Open Space and Trails Planning – The open space and trails planner performs long range planning, development review and project development for the Open Space and Trails Program, which includes approximately 6,600 acres of County-owned property (26 Open Space properties) and approximately 46 miles of trails.
+Staff also serves as liaison to the County Open Lands, Trails and Parks Advisory Committee (COLTPAC).
 The vision of the Open Space and Trails Program is to create a network of cultural, historical, recreational and natural open spaces and trails throughout Santa Fe County.

 Transportation Planning -The transportation planner works with several transportation entities including the Technical Coordinating Committee of the Metropolitan Planning Organization (MPO), the North Central Regional Transit District (NCRTD), and the Northern Pueblos Regional Planning Organization (NPRPO).